2024-25 Edition

 OC & SEAA Center: On the lower plaza of the Gateway building, the Orange County and Southeast Asian Archive Center (OC & SEAA Center) holds circulating collections on these topics, has an oral history recording studio, and serves as a resource for the campus and community.

-Science Library: The Science Library supports research and teaching in the sciences, medicine, and technology.
-The Multimedia Resource Center is a technological sandbox with an array of tools and services to encourage experimentation, creative expression, and experiential learning.
+Science Library: The Science Library supports research and teaching in the sciences, medicine and other health sciences, and technology.
+The Multimedia Resources Center is a technological sandbox with an array of tools and services to encourage experimentation, creative expression, and experiential learning.

 Grunigen Medical Library: The Forest J. Grunigen Medical Library is located at the UCI Medical Center in Orange and serves the research, clinical, and teaching needs of the health sciences programs.

 Law Library: Located in the Law School, the Law Library supports the research and teaching needs of the law school and others at UCI who need to use material unique to the Law Library’s collection.
-The Law Library reports to the Dean, School of Law.
+The Law Library reports to the dean of the School of Law.

 UC Library Search: UC Library Search is a discovery platform that provides access to the UCI Libraries' premier collections as well as the collections of all 10 UC libraries.
 Users can locate millions of print and online books, journal articles, and other content.